GoMartin300/vscode_latex_workspace/README.md

 % cspell:words Ug-Three, ARMv6
 ```

-## TODO's
+## TODO highlighting

-To prevent accidentally leaving visible TODO's in your document, this workspace highlights commented out TODO's.
+To prevent accidentally leaving visible TODOs in your document, this workspace highlights commented out TODOs.
-Additionally you can list all the todo's in your document by pressing the List TODOs button in the bottom bar of vscode.
+Additionally you can list all the TODOs in your document by pressing the List TODOs button in the bottom bar of vscode.

+### Custom markers

+By following the instructions in the /.vscode/settings.json file, one can add custom markers, useful to diversify TODOs based on type, severity, work load, ...